kentxu/fswalker/README.md

 One major trade off is the sequence of traversal is not guaranteed in this mode.

-This mode is turned on by default console output is not required, e.g. -q or database output.
+This mode is turned on by default whenever console output is not required, e.g. -q or database output.
 You can force concurrent mode wiht "-co 1".

 ## Troubleshoot